 How do homeschoolers make friends?
-Are you wondering how homeschooled kids make new playmates?
-Do you need some ideas to help your young children and teens make new friends while homeschooling?
+Do you need some ideas to help your young children, homeschooled kids, and teens make new friends while homeschooling?
 If you need ideas about new ways to make friends as a homeschooler, then this article is for you.

 We suggest reading this article and listening to the podcast episode below.
 You’ll discover additional information in our podcast episode about how homeschoolers make friends.
 Near the bottom of this page you’ll also find a few videos about how to make friends.